thenexthub/Codira/docs/README.md

   Describes the output format of the driver's `-parseable-output` flag, which is suitable for consumption by editors and IDEs.
 - [ObjCInterop.md](/docs/ObjCInterop.md)
-  Documents how Swift interoperates with ObjC code and the ObjC runtime.
+  Documents how Codira interoperates with ObjC code and the ObjC runtime.
 - [LibraryEvolution.rst](/docs/LibraryEvolution.rst):
   Specifies what changes can be made without breaking binary compatibility.
 - [SIL.md](/docs/SIL/SIL.md):
-  Documents the Swift Intermediate Language (SIL).
+  Documents the Codira Intermediate Language (SIL).
   - [TransparentAttr.md](/docs/TransparentAttr.md):
     Documents the semantics of the `@_transparent` attribute.
 - [DynamicCasting.md](/docs/DynamicCasting.md):
   Behavior of the dynamic casting operators `is`, `as?`, and `as!`.
 - [Runtime.md](/docs/Runtime.md):
-  Describes the ABI interface to the Swift runtime.
+  Describes the ABI interface to the Codira runtime.
   <!-- NOTE: Outdated -->
 - [Lexicon.md](/docs/Lexicon.md):
   Canonical reference for terminology used throughout the project.